Defeating Facial Tracking: Red Team vs Blue Team

 # No real person associated with biometric capture

 One-time verification with no re-verification mechanism.
-System checks age once, sets flag, never validates again.
+System checks age once, sets a flag, and moves on.
 Oldest identity fraud method meets newest biometric tech.
+Defeating it requires periodic re-verification, which creates exactly the kind of user-hostile UX that product teams hate to ship.
+So it mostly stays broken.

 Blue Team: Defending Against Facial Recognition Bypass

 Red team breaks it.
 Blue team tries to fix it.
-Here's what actually works and what's security theater.
+Here is what actually works and what is security theater.

 Defense Layer 1: Challenge-Response Liveness Detection